hkennyv/kennyvh.com/content/posts/upgrading-my-laptop.md

 internals were starting to show their age.
 I started to keep an eye out for a new laptop, some things that I was particularly interested in were:

 - USB-C - an absolute must for me.
-I have two [Lenovo P27h-10 27" monitors] (lenovo.com/us/en/accessories-and-monitors/monitors/professional/P27h-10A16270QP127inch-Monitor-HDMI/p/61AFGAR1US)
+I have two [Lenovo P27h-10 27" monitors](lenovo.com/us/en/accessories-and-monitors/monitors/professional/P27h-10A16270QP127inch-Monitor-HDMI/p/61AFGAR1US)
   at home and I would _love_ to utilize the unified displayport/usb-c pd feature.
 Plus, less cables is always a win for me.
 - Higher resolution screen - the Mid-2012 MBP 13" is rocking a 1280x800